A particle's perspective on screening mechanisms: Screening effects in the Jordan frame

 \subsubsection{Explicitly broken limit ($\beta\to0$)}

 Taking this limit, the extra field $\theta$ decouples and we recover the usual double-well potential for the would-be Higgs sector, as in section~\ref{sec:BD as BSM}.
 As we can see, the masses do not shift with the screening mechanism since there are no extra couplings of the non-minimally coupled field to the Higgs.
-Since the Jordan frame is the original frame, inertial particle masses are unaffected by screening mechanisms.
-However, all gravitational interactions will get modified because of the definition of the effective Planck mass, defined via
+However, the propagation of particles will still be affected by the modified geodesic equations in the Jordan frame (which can be derived from Eq.~\eqref{eq: Einsten Jordan}).
+Similarly, all gravitational interactions will get modified because of the definition of the effective Planck mass, defined via

 which is now environmentally dependent via the effective potential in Eq.~\eqref{eq: Veff app}.
 We can see that this leads to the same result as in the Einstein frame by comparing dimensionless quantities, such as the ratio of gravity against the electric force, given in the Jordan frame by